KEINOS/Hello-Cobra/README.md

 So, if you have any better ideas, suggestions, practice, etc., then don't hesitate to PR.
 And if you feel something against any PR, then feel free to counter PR.

 - **We will not judge which is better**, as far as the merge-tests passes and not a prank-kind commit.
-- Don't forget to move on with the latest `main/master` branch before any commit to avoid conflict.
+- Don't forget to move on with the latest `main/master` branch before any commitment to avoid conflict.

 ### Draft PR Suggested